sumeetmathpati/cs-gate/_cd/semantic-analysis/attributes.md

 # Need

-- But why we require two types of attributes.
+- But why we require two types of attributes?
-- We require these two methods to construct symbol table and can pass the attribute information around.
+- We require these two methods** to construct symbol table** and **to pass the attribute information around.**
 - Example, suppose we have string `int a, b, c`  and from that we have following symbol table (before semantic analysis).

 |lex|token|type|